Read This First

 Prompt 1: Annie Duke introduces a concept called “resulting”.
 Provide a definition for and examples of “resulting”.

-The section works by contrast: Definition of Resulting as a defining term and Examples of Resulting as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Definition of Resulting as a defining term and Examples of Resulting as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Definition of Resulting distinct from Examples of Resulting.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Definition of Resulting distinct from Examples of Resulting.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 - Definition of Resulting: Resulting is the cognitive bias that occurs when people equate the quality of a decision with the quality of its outcome.